 Peppermint is also known by the names Mint, Balm Mint, Curled Mint, Lamb Mint, and Brandy Mint.
 The plant is found throughout Europe, in moist areas, along stream banks and in waste lands.
-Mint is one of the most ancient of all medicinal herbs.
+Mint is one of the most ancient of all health herbs.
 Ancient Athenians would rub the leaves of mint on their arms to improve their endurance.
 The Greeks and Romans crowned themselves with Peppermint at their feasts, and adorned their tables with its sprays.
 They also flavored both their sauces and their wines with its essence.
-Two species of mint were used medicinally by the ancient Greek physicians, but some writers doubt whether either was the modern Peppermint, though there is evidence that Mentha piperita was cultivated by the Egyptians.
+Two species of mint were used for health benefits by the ancient Greek physicians, but some writers doubt whether either was the modern Peppermint, though there is evidence that Mentha piperita was cultivated by the Egyptians.
 It is mentioned in the Icelandic Pharmacopoeias of the thirteenth century, but only came into general use in the medicine of Western Europe about the middle of the eighteenth century.
 Today, the United States is the most important producers of Peppermint and Peppermint oil.
 The primary chemical constituents of Peppermint include essential oils (menthol, menthone, methyl acetate, limonene, pulegone), tannins, flavonoids, choline, and potassium.
 Peppermint leaves contain about 0.5-4% volatile oil that is composed of 50-78% free menthol and 5-20% menthol combined with other constituents.

 User Group Forum